IBM 709

 The IBM 709 is a computer system that was announced by IBM in January 1957 and first installed during August 1958.
 The 709 was an improved version of its predecessor, the IBM 704, and was the third of the IBM 700/7000 series of scientific computers.
 The improvements included overlapped input/output, indirect addressing, and three "convert" instructions which provided support for decimal arithmetic, leading zero suppression, and several other operations.
 The 709 had 32,768 words of 36-bit magnetic-core memory and could execute 42,000 add or subtract instructions per second.
 It could multiply two 36-bit integers at a rate of 5000 per second.

 An optional hardware emulator executed old IBM 704 programs on the IBM 709.
 This was the first commercially available emulator.
 Registers and most 704 instructions were emulated in 709 hardware.
 Complex 704 instructions such as floating-point trap and input-output routines were emulated in 709 software.

 The FORTRAN Assembly Program was introduced for the 709.

-It was a large system; customer installations used 100 to 250 kW to run them and almost as much again on the cooling.
-It weighed about 2110 lb (without peripheral equipment).
+It was a large system, using 100 to 250 kW to run them (and almost as much again on the cooling), while weighing about 2110 lb (without peripheral equipment).

 The 709 was built using vacuum tubes.

 IBM announced a transistorized version of the 709, called the IBM 7090, in 1958, only a year after the announcement of the 709, thus cutting short the 709's product life.